 These trays aren’t just for jewelry either.
-They would also look lovely on a desk as they’re the perfect size for holding paper clips, post-it notes, random bills, or other small office supplies.
+They also look lovely on a desk as they’re the perfect size for holding paper clips, post-it notes, random bills, or other small office supplies.
 A larger tray would be perfect at the front door for catching keys and mail.

-Do you love gold accents?
+These trays would also make for simple, yet economical gifts, since creating 4 gold geometric jewelry trays costs less than $20!
 Would you be happy to receive jewelry trays like these as a gift?
-Please feel free to share your comments below!
+Please feel free to share your comments or questions below.